-A qualified voter may apply to the Municipal Clerk for absentee voting by mail-in ballot.
-Application for an absentee ballot by mail must be postmarked not more than ninety (90) days nor less than seven (7) days before an election.
+Beginning on January 1 of each election year, any qualified voter may apply for an absentee by-mail ballot with the Municipal Clerk.
+A complete application must be received by the Municipal Clerk not less than seven (7) days before an election.

-Absentee Voting by Electronic Transmission
+Absentee Voting by Fax or Electronic Transmission